qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 - **Add Files** (`titanic_train.csv`, `titanic_test.csv`) and click **Upload** to complete.

 ##### 6. Take note of S3 URI for your data
-- After uploading, click on a file to find its **Object URI** (e.g., `s3://titanic-dataset-test/test.csv`).
-We'll use this URI to load data into SageMaker later.
+- After uploading a file to S3, click on the file to locate its **Object URI** (e.g., s3://doejohn-titanic-s3/titanic_train.csv).
+The Uniform Resource Identifier (URI) is a unique address that specifies the location of the file within S3.
+This URI is essential for referencing data in AWS services like SageMaker, where it will be used to load data for processing and model training.

 ## S3 bucket costs